 Private accounting is entirely different, since it involves setting up systems and recording business transactions that are aggregated into financial statements.
 Based on these general conceptual views of the two areas, the following differences can be defined between public accounting and private accounting:

-- Certifications.
+Certifications.
 A public accountant may be certified as a CPA (certified public accountant).
 A private accountant does not require certification, though several certifications are available for private accounting, such as the certified management accountant, certified internal auditor, and certified fraud examiner.